Loading...

 Include Healthy Fats

-Add a source of healthy fats, such as avocado slices or a small amount of cheese, to your omelet or burger.
-Healthy fats can slow digestion and reduce glucose spikes.
+Add avocado slices to your burger or omelet.
+Healthy fats can help slow digestion and reduce the impact on blood sugar.

 Practice Portion Control